Beyond the Box Score: Advanced Exorcising

 Remember, if a team is not actively trying to move the ball then I don’t count those plays (or possessions), which is why Kentucky’s last possession of the first half counts and Mizzou’s last possession of the game does not.

 Total plays were close, as were total yards and - strangely enough - yards per play.
-Both teams were similar in 3rd-down conversion and each had a turnover, with the Wildcats giving up one more than the Tigers.
-That’s not super crazy, so what gives?
+Both teams were similar in 3rd-down conversion and each had a turnover, with the Wildcats giving up two more than the Tigers.
+The turnover portion is certainly significant, but is that really the only difference?

 Well, Kentucky ran the ball 26 times at a 7.8 clip while Mizzou ran it 35 times at 3.5 yards per carry.
 Notable?
 Perhaps, especially when you add in success rates, with Kentucky at a 61.5% rushing success rate and Mizzou at a 25.7%.